 “I think what people saw was a normal kind of guy,’’ Julius said last week, “who was doing things most kickers shied away from.’’

 There was much more to the story.
-Julius had been Penn State’s full-time placekicker as a true freshman in 2015, but had not been with the program for spring ball in 2016, nor for summer workouts that year.
+Julius had been Penn State’s full-time placekicker as a true freshman in 2015, but for roughly the following year, he had not been with the program.

 In October of 2016, after an emotional phone conversation with his mother, Julius wrote on his Facebook page that, “After a long consideration of not only myself, my family and my team, I have decided to go public about my absence from the team during spring ball of 2016 and thru out this summer.
 I was admitted into the McCallum place on May 9th for eating disorders.”

 McCallum is a nationally-known clinic for eating disorders in St. Louis.
 He’d been there before, and would be again.